 27 Feb 2022 | Case Studies

 Dawn Davis is a sports lecturer in South London.
-Dawn draws on 21 years of experience to reflect on her initial reaction to HOW2s, their impact on her teaching, as well as the changes she has seen in learner motivation, results and the transfer of learning to the workplace.
+Dawn draws on 21 years of experience to reflect on her initial reaction to HOW2s, their impact on her teaching, and the changes she has seen in student inclusion, motivation, results and the transfer of learning to the workplace.

-I have been in the teaching profession in FE as a lecturer in sport for 21 years and have taught many, many learners with varying learning challenges ranging from lack of self-belief in their ability to learn, (for some, this stemmed from previous learning experiences), to learners with different learning challenges such as dyslexia autism or ADHD, lack of motivation or willingness to learn or needing/wanting more challenges in their learning.
-I have explored many teaching and learning strategies over the years which I hoped would address some of these issues, with some success, however I had never found/used a teaching tool that was effective in meeting the needs of an eclectic array of learners in the same lesson, at the same time, there was always something additional that I had to include within my teaching that ultimately distinguished between the different levels of abilities of learners, such as the use of differentiated worksheets or extension tasks, whilst this was not necessarily a bad thing, I wanted my learners to experience learning in an environment where teaching, learning and assessment were interconnected and seamless.
-I wanted my learners to be able to connect with their learning/subjects/topics in a way that was fun, interactive, promoted self-efficacy and which did not divorce them from their peers regarding level of learning ability and which provided them with a high degree of autonomy, but in all honesty I was never quite able to find the right tool to achieve this.
+I have been in the teaching profession as a lecturer in sport for 21 years and have taught many, many learners with varying learning challenges ranging from lack of self-belief in their ability to learn (for some, this stemmed from previous learning experiences), to learners with different learning challenges such as dyslexia autism or ADHD, lack of motivation or willingness to learn or needing/wanting more challenges in their learning.
+I have explored many teaching and learning strategies over the years which I hoped would address some of these issues, with some success; however, I had never found/used a teaching tool that was effective in meeting the needs of an eclectic array of learners in the same lesson, at the same time, there was always something additional that I had to include within my teaching that ultimately distinguished between the different levels of abilities of learners, such as the use of differentiated worksheets or extension tasks, whilst this was not necessarily a bad thing, I wanted my learners to experience learning in an environment where teaching, learning and assessment were interconnected and seamless.
+I wanted my learners to be able to connect with their learning/subjects/topics in a fun way, interactive, and promote self-efficacy.
+I sought techniques that did not divorce them from their peers regarding their learning ability and gave them a high degree of autonomy.
+Still, honestly, I was never quite able to find the right tool to achieve this.

 Knowing your learners is key in personalising their learning, for example, for this task we looked at key considerations for undertaking a fitness training programme.
 I knew every learner would be able to contribute to this discussion but at their own level of knowledge and experience and that I would be able to assess all learner’s existing knowledge through the completion of the task, their contribution as well as the use of open Q&A- using this particular HOW2 strategy.
 It could be said that most teaching strategies would provide this opportunity, and in most cases, this would be an accurate statement, but in my case, as previously stated, I would generally have to find differentiated ways of assessing the different levels of ability but which did not necessarily inform me in regards to value-added in newly gained and retained information, this would then lead to a somewhat fractured and unstable lesson (in some cases).
 I wanted teaching, learning and assessment to be explicit to anyone observing my lesson, I wanted to‘tap’ into the learner’s curiosity for learning and to maintain autonomy.